Frequently Asked Questions:

 Are the products recyclable or recycled?

 Yes, the kraft-paper leather exterior is recyclable on all products.
-Much of the plastic hardware used is made from recycled plastic, and other materials like cotton straps and EVA mid-layer are biodegradable.
+Much of the plastic hardware used is made from recycled plastic, and other materials like cotton straps, cotton interiors, and EVA mid-layer are biodegradable.
 The insulation of the LunchKraft lunchbox is metallized PET foil (PET MET) made from recycled water bottles.

 Where did you get the idea for paper backpacks to draw on?